 Kevin G. Chapman is a full-time attorney and a part-time crime-fiction author.
 His current Mike Stoneman Thriller series has been recognized for excellence in the Kindle Book Award and the Chanticleer International Book Award competitions.
-The next installment, titled Lethal Voyage, launches November 22, 2020.
+His most recent installment, titled Fatal Infraction, released in July 2021.

 Post your comments here!